TazinMorshed/Bengali-crnn/README.md

 # Dynamic Rectification KD in Bengali OCR

-> check the Presentation for more information
+> Check the presentation.pdf for more information